-Ful is one the best known traditional food in Egypt, believed to have been cooked way back in the ancient times when pharaohs ruled the land.
-Together with koshary, this meal is one of the most popular Egyptian dishes.
+Ful medames is one the best known traditional Egyptian food, believed to have been cooked way back in Ancient Egypt when pharaohs ruled the land.
+Together with koshari, this meal is one of the most popular dishes.

 Its main ingredient is fava beans which are cooked with vegetable oil, lemon juice, onions, and salt.
 The fava beans are usually soaked for long hours so that their bean casing can be removed before they are cooked.
 The delicious beans stew is a popular breakfast meal in Egypt but you can have it at any time of the day.
 You can enjoy it together with eggs, cheese, pita bread or pickled vegetables.

-Shawarma is now a popular street food in many cities across the world.
+Shawarma is now a popular street food in many cities across the world, and especially in the Middle East.
 In the streets of Cairo, the capital city of Egypt, shawarma joints with mouth-watering beef or chicken rotating on a grill are common.
 As you tour the city you can stop at one of these places and grab a shawarma.